The red hot poker is a flower native to South Africa with succulent leaves.

 Exposure: full sun – Soil: chalky – Flowering: summer, fall

-The poker plant‘s bloom is unique and the ornamental impact is out-of-this-world!
-Caring for this plant, also known as kniphofia and previously tritoma, is surprisingly easy.
+The poker plant‘s bloom is unique and your guests will definitely give you a “Wow”!
+Caring for this plant, also known as Kniphofia (and, previously, Tritoma), is surprisingly easy.

 It will quickly settle in the background portions of your garden flower beds.